1. Home

 Medication management: Oncology pharmacists select and manage drug therapies for cancer patients.
 They ensure that patients receive the correct dose of medication and monitor them for any side effects or drug interactions.

-Patient care: Oncology pharmacists work closely with cancer patients to ensure that they receive the best possible care.
+Patient care: Oncology pharmacists work closely with cancer patients to ensure they receive the best possible care.
 They educate patients on their medications, provide support and counseling, and monitor their progress throughout treatment.

 Disease management: Oncology pharmacists work with healthcare teams to develop treatment plans for cancer patients.
 They help to manage the disease by providing medications to control symptoms, reduce pain, and improve quality of life.